Turkey strikes in Syria, Iraq a week after Istanbul bombing | Law-Order

 The observatory said about 25 airstrikes were carried out by Turkish warplanes on sites in the countryside of Aleppo, Raqqa and Hasakah.

-In neighboring Iraq, the US Consulate General in Erbil said it is monitoring "credible open-source reports" of potential Turkish military action in northern Syria and northern Iraq in the coming days.
+In neighbouring Iraq, the US Consulate General in Erbil said it is monitoring "credible open-source reports" of potential Turkish military action in northern Syria and northern Iraq in the coming days.

+The Kurdish-led authority in northeast Syria said on Saturday that if Turkey attacks, then fighters in the area would have "the right to resist and defend our areas in a major way that will take the region into a long war."
+SDF commander Mazloum Abdi called on people to remain at home and abide by security forces' instructions.
+"We are making every effort to avoid a major catastrophe.
+If war erupts, all will be affected," he tweeted.

+It emerged that Erdogan gave the order for the airstrikes as he was returning from the G-20 meeting of world leaders in Indonesia on Thursday.
+The president's office released images of Erdogan being briefed on his plane by Akar.

 Turkish forces launched a fresh ground and air operation, dubbed Claw-Lock, against the PKK in northern Iraq in April.